 But the shot required many more flowers than that.
 “A thousand yellow daisies actually sounds like a lot,” Sherman-Palladino told EW, “but when you put a thousand yellow daisies in a big room, like our set, it’s kind of like a table arrangement.
 Three or four times we had to send people back to get yellow daisies.
 I think we wiped out yellow daisies on the West Coast.”

-10. Chilton student Brad Langford disappeared toward the end of season two through much of season three.
+10. Chilton student Brad Langford disappeared toward the end of season two and was absent through much of season three.

 His character explained his absence by saying that he had been starring in Into the Woods on Broadway.
 It turns out that wasn’t much of a stretch—Adam Wylie, who played Brad, actually had been starring in that show during that time.